kolkhis/prolug-coursework/automation-engineering/unit2/u2lab.md

    ansible-playbook /root/u2_script1.yml
    ```
    What are you shown?
-    - Playbook output that indicates we're generating two scripts on the localhost.
+    - **Answer:** Playbook output that indicates we're generating two scripts on the localhost.

 2. Inspect the file and see if you can modify it to show the first and last 15 lines.